Geastrum quadrifidum

 Geastrum quadrifidum, commonly known as the rayed earthstar or four-footed earthstar, is an inedible species of mushroom belonging to the genus Geastrum, or earthstar fungi.
 First described scientifically by Christian Hendrik Persoon in 1794, G. quadrifidum is a cosmopolitan—but not common—species of Europe, the Americas, Africa, Asia, and Australasia.
 The fungus is a saprobe, feeding off decomposing organic matter present in the soil and litter of coniferous forests.

 The small, tough, fruit bodies are grayish-brown balls that are initially enclosed by a skin, or peridium, made up of four distinct layers of tissue.
 The outer tissue layer splits to form star-like rays and expose a circular spore case.
 Inside the spore case is the gleba—fertile spore-producing tissue that is white and firm when young, but becomes brown and powdery in age.
 The grayish-brown spore case is set on a short, slender stalk, and has a well-defined narrow pore at the top where mature spores may escape.
 Fully expanded, the fruit body reaches dimensions up to 2–3 cm wide and up to about 3 cm tall.
 The outer skin is purplish-brown, with four or five cream or yellowish-brown colored rays that have their tips stuck in the substrate.
 There is a flat mat of interwoven mycelia between ray tips.
 The spores are spherical, warty, and have a diameter of up to 6 μm.
 Geastrum quadrifidum is one of a number of earthstars whose rays arch downward as they mature, lifting the spore sac upward, high enough to catch air currents that disseminate the spores into new habitats.
-The species is easily confused with Geastrum fornicatum, a larger earthstar without a well-defined pore mouth.
+The species is easily confused with G. fornicatum, a larger earthstar without a well-defined pore mouth.